yairgil/Docker-Provider/README.md

   ```
   cd ~/Docker-Provider/kubernetes/linux/
   ```
-2. Make sure the latest docker-cimprov-x.x.x-x.universal.x86_64.sh file location updated in setup.sh
+2. Upload docker-cimprov-x.x.x-x.universal.x86_64.sh in ~/Docker-Provider/target/Linux_ULINUX_1.0_x64_64_Release/ to azure blob storage account blob
   > Note: x.x.x-x is the version of the docker provider which is determined from version info in docker.version file
+3. Update the azure storage blob location of docker-cimprov-x.x.x-x.universal.x86_64.sh in setup.sh
-3. Build the Docker image via below command
+4. Build the Docker image via below command
  ```
    docker build -t  <repo>:<imagetag> .
 ```
-4. Push the Docker image to docker repo
+5. Push the Docker image to docker repo

 ## Windows Agent
 > Note: To build the Windows Agent Image, you will need Windows 10 Pro or higher machine with Docker for Windows
 ### Build Certificate Generator Source code and Out OMS Go plugin code
-1. Install .Net Core SDK 2.2 or higher from https://dotnet.microsoft.com/download
+1. Install .Net Core SDK 2.2 or higher from https://dotnet.microsoft.com/download if you dont have installed already
-2. Install go if you havent installed already.
+2. Install go if you havent installed already
   ```
   cd  %userprofile%
   mkdir go